Composting 101: How to Compost at Home

 - Soiled cardboard, such as pizza boxes, ripped into small pieces

-These items can only be composted in commercial facilities (not in your backyard compost):
+These items can only be processed in commercial facilities (not in your backyard):

 - All food scraps, including animal products and bones